 Thief – Ladrón

-Be a bit vague in your Facebook group posts: If you make a post about a specific activity you would like to engage in, don’t be too specific regarding the meeting point and time and your planned itinerary.
+Be a bit vague in your Facebook group posts: If you look for people to team up with for an activity in a Facebook group, don’t be too specific regarding the meeting point and time and your planned itinerary in your post.
 Discuss the details of your plans in private messages and with the people you trust only.

 Don’t share personal information: Don’t put any personal information, like your phone number, in your posts.
 Also in private messages be careful about what you share.
 Don’t share the address of the place you are staying with people you don’t really know.

 Go in 3 more: If you are looking to team up for activities, try to go with 2 or more people that don’t mutually know each other.
-If you join an activity, ask the organizer to send you the names of the other people that plan to join.
+If you join an activity, ask the organizer to send you information about the other participants if it’s not publicly accessible.

 Let your family or friends know whom you will meet: Let your a friend or family member know whom you will meet and where you will go.